Hero Image

 (d) when the client is a minor and the legal guardian requests access to their child’s records, unless the child is emancipated.*

-*This is discussed more in detail in the first session with the minor and legal guardian present.
+*This is discussed more in detail in the first session with the minor and legal guardian present (if applicable).

 (3) In the case of a Licensed Professional Counselor Associates, whom engage in clinical supervision, supervisors will maintain the clients’ confidentiality in the same manner as stated above as well.